Planning a Church Service

 Write out exactly how the service would go team by team—how would each team function from the Saturday night before to the Sunday afternoon after the service?

-How would your greeters, children, security, facilities, educational, music, production, and volunteer team function during the pre-setup, setup, preparation, initiation, service, post-service, tear-down, and clean-up phases?
+How would your greeters, children, security, facilities, educational, music, production, and volunteer team function during the pre-setup, setup, preparation, initiation, time of silence, service, post-service, tear-down, and clean-up phases?

 At what time does each phase occur?